Deadline (1982 video game): Reception

 Although Computer Gaming World's reviewer disliked the solution to Deadline's mystery, she praised the game's realism, documentation, extensive command vocabulary, and the frustration involved in both finding the killer and presenting enough evidence for a conviction.
 BYTE called the game "fascinating" and "great fun", calling the multiple endings "a radical departure from the prototypical mystery".
 PC Magazine called Deadline "of the highest quality.
 It is thoroughly researched and tested, and it is virtually flawless".
 The New York Times Book Review also mentioned the narrative and participatory character of the game.
 K-Power rated Deadline 8 points out of 10, stating that the game "is very exciting, is as good, or better, than Zork, and will bring long hours of enjoyment and, best of all, intrigue".
+InfoWorld's Essential Guide to Atari Computers recommended the game as among the best adventures for the Atari 8-bit.

 The game received an award for "Best Computer Adventure" at the 4th annual Arkie Awards, where judges attributed the "richness and realism" of the game's dialogue to the advanced text parser that allows natural language input rather than the "telegraphic verb-noun phrases that other such disks generally employ".
 In 1996, Computer Gaming World listed Deadline at #104 among the top 150 best games of all time, calling it "a tough text adventure that placed you in the midst of an intricate police procedural and let you wander around a mansion."